enriquecardoza/IslandDeliveryPlayable/README.md

 Link to the game:
 https://enriquecardoza.github.io/IslandDeliveryPlayable/

+  Objetive:
+ - Protec the carriague until it arrives to the end.

   Controls:

 - To select a troop, there are three options: to click on the banner, the buttons at the bottom left or the buttons "1", "2", "3", "4".